 It's estimated that between 8,000 and 20,000 Southerners left the United States for other countries, and most of them ended up in Brazil.
 Many of these Southerners specifically chose Brazil because they wanted to continue enslaving people.
 For the Brazilian government's part, American Southerners were desirable because of an official policy to make Brazil's population more white by enticing Europeans and their American descendants to immigrate.

 These Southern immigrants came to be called "Confederados," and they built five or six settlements across Brazil.
 Most of the Confederados found Brazil's climate too hot and soil too inhospitable for cultivating the crops they were accustomed to growing.
 Others failed to assimilate into Brazilian culture.
 In 1888, Brazil outlawed slavery and many Confederados returned to the United States.
 However, a few hundred Confederados remained, and their descendants still live in Brazil and celebrate their Confederate heritage today.
-One Confederado settlement, Americana, grew into a large city and still has that name.1,5611,114Sounds made up?
+One Confederado settlement, Americana, grew into a large city and still has that name.

 The US Discussed Taking Out Fidel Castro With An Exploding Cigar